casebeer/pygotham-app/README.md

 # PyGotham Talk List App

-View the live schedule app on your mobile device at [http://chc.name/pygotham/](pygAppProd).
+View the live schedule app on your mobile device at [http://chc.name/pygotham/](pygAppProd), or [install the Android app][AndroidApp] from the Google Play Shop.

 Quick and dirty app to display the talk list for the [PyGotham][pygotham] conference.